 In the example, it is the lagged series that limits how far we can calculate the forecast.
 This allows us to use the predicted data as input to calculate the forecast further.
 The analysis will only attempt to do this if you select the “Dynamic forecast” option.

 There is one special case to be aware of.
-If all your explanatory series are lagged versions of the dependent series, you can use dynamic forecast to calculate forecasted values forever.
-In this case you must specify an end point for the forecast since there is no way for the application to know when to stop.
+If all the explanatory series are lagged versions of the dependent series, you can use dynamic forecast on the series infinitely many times.
+In this case you must specify an end for the forecast since there is no way for the application to know when to stop.

 You can define one or more regression models.
 Each model has separate settings.
 When a new model is created, the settings of the current model are duplicated.
 Models can be renamed and deleted.

 Select this option to include the dependent series in the output.

 Output explanatory series